From epic alpine huts to towering views of New Zealand’s tallest mountain, here are six of the best hikes in Mount Cook National Park.

 The road to Mount Cook National Park is sealed and well-maintained.
 However, it does close occasionally during Winter due to storms.

-If you don’t have a car, then you can still get to the popular day hike tracks by booking a shuttle bus.
-There are a few companies that offer this service.
-I found Cook Connect to be one of the awesome adventure day trips from either Queenstown or Christchurch.
+If you don’t have a car, then you can still get to the popular day hike tracks by booking one of the awesome adventure day trips from either Queenstown or Christchurch.

-Camping and Sleeping Near the Mount Cook National Park
+Where to Stay Near Mount Cook National Park

-If you're on a budget or would prefer to camp, then the best place to stay overnight at the Mount Cook National Park is the White Horse Hill Campsite.
+If you're on a budget or would prefer to camp, then the best place to stay overnight at Mount Cook National Park is the White Horse Hill Campsite.

 Here, there are 60 unpowered sites and you'll need to arrive early in peak season to secure a spot.
 It's not possible to book online as it operates on a first-come-first-serve basis.